Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Experiments

 The memory requirements for all datasets decreased significantly as penalties increased, with each dataset having a specific threshold at which memory usage drops rapidly.
 The different looks of the multiclass dataset memories are reasoned by them using one tree ensemble per class; thus, more trees and memory are needed.
 For the larger datasets (Covertype, California Housing), the difference in memory consumption is stronger, starting at around 5~KB for small penalties and dropping to around 80~Byte for larger penalties.
 On average, predictive performance is better for smaller penalties as more features and thresholds are used.
 Independent of the dataset and objective, after a certain threshold in the feature penalty, model predictions are not better than guessing.
 This is expected as the penalties reduced tree complexity, thus it loses its predictive capabilities with the omitted features and thresholds.

 By combining both penalty parameters, we can select a model that maintains high predictive performance while having a significantly smaller memory footprint.
 This creates solutions that are equally viable, known as nondominated solutions~\citep{deb2011multi}, where no solution is better in both predictive performance and memory usage simultaneously.
 If we know the minimal predictive performance we need for a task, we can select the corresponding microcontroller accordingly.
-Exemplary points are marked in orange where the accuracy is good, but the memory usage dropped.
+In Figure~\ref{fig:results_grids}, exemplary points are marked in orange where the accuracy is good, but the memory usage dropped.Notably, the ideal combination of the hyperparameters highly depends on the use-case.
+As the objectives correlate negatively, solely $3.37\%$ of the solutions are dominated, leaving many possible options.
+One is advised to limit the search space to a reasonable number of nodes and trees and, firstly, increase both penalties similarly, as good solutions seem to appear more often in this space.
+Findings from our intensive hyperparameter grid search suggest that the penalties can be set to values greater than $2^0=1$.
+For bigger datasets or multiclass classification values starting from $2^5=32$ seem to work well.
+Thus the search space and with this also the computational demand can be reduced significantly compared to the conducted experiments.
+However, this advise has to be taken with caution as datasets with few features or few thresholds might show other patterns.

 To summarize, there is no globally optimal penalty setting as it depends on the dataset being used and the number and depth of trees allowed during training.
 For all datasets, we found that higher memory usage does not necessitate an incline in predictive performance.
 Instead, the metrics remained similar until there was a considerable decrease in memory usage.